abubekerali/Climate_Analysis_API/README.md

 # Climate_Analysis_API
 Step 1 - Data Engineering

-The climate data for Hawaii is provided through two CSV files.
-Start by using Python and Pandas to inspect the content of these files and clean the data.
+The climate data for Hawaii is provided through two CSV.
+The content of these files inspected and cleaned using Python and Pandas.

-Create a Jupyter Notebook file called data_engineering.ipynb and use this to complete all of your Data Engineering tasks.
+ a Jupyter Notebook file called data_engineering.ipynb created and used to complete all of  Data Engineering tasks.
-Use Pandas to read in the measurement and station CSV files as DataFrames.
-Inspect the data for NaNs and missing values.
-You must decide what to do with this data.
-Save your cleaned CSV files with the prefix clean_.
+Pandas used to read in the measurement and station CSV files as DataFrames and inspected for NaNs and missing values. the cleaned CSV files saved with the prefix clean_.